Identification: Rank and Order Conditions

 Order Condition

-The Order Condition is necessary but not a sufficient condition for the identification of chosen equation.
+The Order Condition is necessary but not a sufficient condition for the identification of the chosen equation.
 The formula for Order Condition is as follows:

 order condition of identification